 When they finished, everyone clapped.
 The girls went back to their seats and the service continued.
 The girls were so happy and proud of how well they had done.

 Finally, after a full day, Marilyn and her parents went back to their apartment.
 She rocked her doll while Dad turned on the radio.
 News of the war crackled into the room.
 They had been listening to news of the war ever since one sad day back in December.

 On that sad day, Sunday, December 7, Marilyn and her parents were at her grandparents’ house after the morning service at church.
 Marilyn had lain down to take a nap on the couch in the big dining room.
-The phone had rung and Grandma Black had picked it up.
+The phone had rung and Mum had picked it up.
 She talked briefly in hushed tones to the caller, but when she hung up, she told everyone, “We are at war.”
 Marilyn’s life was different once World War ll had begun.

 Now, as Marilyn sat in the living room rocking her doll, Mother came in with a worried expression on her face.
 “Charles, I just got a call,” she said to Dad.
 “Aunt Eva and her children are coming to visit next week!”

 Aunt Eva (Evelyn McWilliams) was Mother’s aunt.
 She had two girls and three quite destructive boys.
 Whenever they came to visit, Mother would hide all of the toys because the boys would break things and tear things apart.
 Mother was an immaculate homemaker, so it was always quite a challenge for her to have them visit.